Pat Conroy: Writing career

 As a graduate of The Citadel's Corps of Cadets, his experiences at The Citadel provided the basis for two of his best-known works, the novel The Lords of Discipline and the memoir My Losing Season.
 The latter details his senior year on the school's underdog basketball team, which won the longest game in the history of Southern Conference basketball against rival Virginia Military Institute in quadruple overtime in 1967.

 His first book, The Boo, is a collection of anecdotes about cadet life centering on Lt.
-Colonel Thomas Nugent Courvousie, who had served as Assistant Commandant of Cadets at The Citadel from 1961 to 1968; Courvoisie was the inspiration for the fictional character Colonel Thomas Berrineau, a.k.a.
+Colonel Thomas Nugent Courvoisie, who had served as Assistant Commandant of Cadets at The Citadel from 1961 to 1968; Courvoisie was the inspiration for the fictional character Colonel Thomas Berrineau, a.k.a.
 "The Bear", in The Lords Of Discipline.
 Conroy began the book in 1968, after learning that Lt.
 Colonel Courvoisie had been removed from his position as assistant commandant and given a job in the warehouse; he paid to self-publish the book, borrowing the money from a bank.

 After graduating from The Citadel, Conroy taught English in Beaufort, South Carolina; while there he met and married Barbara Jones, a young widow of the Vietnam War who was pregnant with her second child.
 He then accepted a job teaching children in a one-room schoolhouse on remote Daufuskie Island, South Carolina.

 Conroy was fired at the conclusion of his first year on the island for his unconventional teaching practices, including his refusal to use corporal punishment on students, and for his lack of respect for the school's administration.
 He later wrote The Water Is Wide based on his experiences as a teacher.
 The book won Conroy a humanitarian award from the National Education Association and an Anisfield-Wolf Book Award.
 It was also made into a feature film, Conrack, starring Jon Voight in 1974.
 Hallmark produced a television version of the book in 2006.

 In 1976, Conroy published his novel, The Great Santini.
 The main character of the novel is Marine fighter pilot Colonel "Bull" Meecham, who dominates and terrorizes his family.
 Bull Meecham also psychologically abuses his teenage son Ben.
 The character is based on Conroy's father Donald.
 (According to My Losing Season, Donald Conroy was even worse than the character depicted in Santini.)

 The Great Santini caused friction within the Conroy family, who felt that he had betrayed family secrets by writing about his father.
 According to Conroy, members of his mother's family would picket his book signings, passing out pamphlets asking people not to buy the novel.
-The friction contributed to the failure of his first marriage.
 However, the book also eventually helped repair Conroy's relationship with his father, and they became very close.
 His father, looking to prove that he was not like the character in the book, changed his behavior drastically.